Jonah Smith: Career (Brooklyn 2000–2013)

 In 2000, Smith moved to Brooklyn, NY and started performing under his own name.
 With Ben Rubin and Bob Reynolds as holdovers from Deluxe, Smith added drummer, Marko Djordjevic and guitarist, David Soler to form a new group.
 They recorded Smith's debut album, Industry Rule, at the end of 2000.
 The album was completed in under a week.
 The sound of the album has been described as "blue-eyed soul and Nashville-inspired Americana."

 In 2003, Smith recorded Beneath the Underdog, with Bill Frisell as a guest guitarist.
 It was recorded by Relix Records.

 In 2006, Relix Records released Jonah Smith, the self-titled "debut".
 In early 2007, My Morning Scene won Best Folk/Singer-Songwriter Song at the 6th Annual Independent Music Awards.
 This record, being the first promoted on a national scale, gained Smith a wider audience and landed him a spot at 2007s Bonnaroo Festival in Manchester, Tennessee and the Langerado Festival in South Florida in March 2008.

 In 2009 Smith released two records.
 Lights On was produced by Malcolm Burn.
-Smith was an early adaptor of the fan-funding method, which he used to finance the making of Lights On after Relix Records ceased operations.
+Smith was an early adopter of the fan-funding method, which he used to finance the making of Lights On after Relix Records ceased operations.

 In 2012 Smith released Little Known Cure again using fan funding.
 Another band Smith started called The Statesmen released their debut record.
 The group featured Smith on co-lead vocals and keys, Josh Dion on co-lead vocals and drums, Scott Metzger on guitar and Ben Rubin on bass.
 The record was distributed in Japan through Buffalo Records.
 The album was nominated for Best Rock Record at the 12th Annual Independent Music Awards.